-	To get you started off right, we've also put together an eight-week full-body beginner's program that's built to challenge you as you get stronger.
+To get you started off right, we've also put together an eight-week beginner's program of full-body workouts that's built to challenge you as you get stronger.
 After that break-in period, you definitely won't be a rank beginner any longer.

 Hungry for more?
 You can follow the full program, The Full-Body Workout for Beginners in BodyFit Elite.
 Track your workouts, swap out lifts to match your equipment, and watch demonstration videos of every movement in every workout!

 There are a lot of guys long on desire, but without the know-how who use the show-up-and-lift-it method, working any and every exercise in the gym every single day and hoping that something happens.
 Something usually does: They usually quit after about a month because nothing's happened.
 Fortunately you're on Bodybuilding.com and won't be making those same mistakes.
 Here's the info you need to understand to get started.

 Chances are you started lifting to get a bigger chest and arms, or strengthen your body for a particular sport.
 But working all the major muscle groups—chest, back, shoulders, quads, glutes, hamstrings, biceps, triceps (smaller muscle groups include the forearms, calves, abs)—allows you to build a symmetrical physique.
 This complete training also prevents muscular imbalances that can arise when you favor some body parts over others.
 Imbalances are no joke: They can lead to serious injuries.